Canis lupus familiaris

 The name “aussie” and the word “puppy’s” together make up what we call an Australian Shepherds puppy.

-These qualities combined with great intelligence makes this breed perfect for families looking for companionship along with some guarding abilities!
-In fact, these dogs can become excellent watchdogs if they are well trained.
-Because of its dual purpose, many people use both shepherds and collie breeds when breeding this wonderful breed of dog.
+These qualities combined with great intelligence makes this breed perfect for families looking for the perfect companion dogs along with some guarding abilities!
+In fact, these loyal companion can become excellent watchdogs with proper training.
+Because of its dual purpose, many people use both shepherds and standard poodle when breeding this wonderful hybrid breed of dog.

-Most backyard breeders will often combine one parent having shepherd characteristics with another parent who has collie like traits, specially those aiming for hypoallergenic qualities.
+Most backyard breeders will often combine one parent having shepherd characteristics with another parent who has collie like traits, specially those aiming for hypoallergenic coat.

 This mixed dog breed originated in Australia where shepherds have used these dogs for centuries to protect livestock.
 They were first brought to North America during the late 1800s and early 1900s.
 Breeders began selectively breeding specific characteristics in order to create the modern Australian shepherd.

 Today, the American Working Shepherd Association, founded in 1987, regulates the process of registering purebred working sheepdogs.
 All registered members must be AWSA certified before they can display the title ‘Working’ on their registration papers.
-Making sure that puppy mills have provided genetic testing and health guarantees when health concern arises.
+Making sure that this favorite of puppy mills have provided genetic testing and health certifications when health concern arises in accordance to the Puppy Lemon Law.

-Size – This breed averages 30 pounds at maturity.
-Depending upon the size of your puppy, expect him or her to grow up from 20 inches tall to 28 inches tall.
+Size – This low-maintenance dogs averages 30 pounds at maturity.
+Depending upon the size of your Aussie puppies, expect him or her to grow up from 20 inches tall to 28 inches tall.
 Height ranges vary depending on which part of Australia the breed was developed.
 Standard Size tend to average shorter heights compared to those found in Queensland.
 Larger sized Australian Shepherds come from western parts of the continent.

 Weight – Average weight is approximately 25 lbs.
 This means an adult weighs less than 100lbs.
 Expect an underweight Aussie to weigh less than 90lb and overweight ones to weigh over 150lb.

-Color – A variety of coat colors choices include black, tan, brindle, blue merle, red merle, chocolate, white, cream, fawn colored, apricot, orange, gold, silver, sable, and lemon.
-Blue Merle colors are rare but occur naturally.
+Color – A variety of coat colors choices include black aussiedoodle, tan, brindle, blue merle, red merle, chocolate aussiedoodle, white, cream, fawn colored, apricot, orange, gold, silver, sable, solid colors, standard colors, and lemon.
+Blue Merle Aussiedoodle colors are rare but occur naturally.
 While color choice varies regionally, white does seem to be much preferred across the board.

-Coat – Aussiedoodles have a variety of Coat types that includes short double coat, curly coat, smooth coated, soft haircoat, wiry haircoat, rough haircoat, wirey haircoat, and shaggy haircoat.
+Coat – Aussiedoodles have a variety of colors and coat types that includes short double coat, curly coat, smooth coated, soft haircoat, rough haircoat, wirey haircoat, and shaggy haircoat, and wavier coat.

 Their energy level can fluctuate with the weather conditions.
 If left alone for too long without exercise, these mixed breed dogs may become bored and cranky.
 The opposite holds true for laidback Aussiedoodle puppy who will do just fine if left to their own devices all day.
 These active dog breeds make excellent family pets because they don’t require constant attention.